pvlKryu/TG_ML_Bot_/README.md

 - Logistic Regression (model score = 0.3884)
 - Random forest Classifier (model score = 0.8281)
 - MLP Classifier (model score = 0.8247) <br>
-So, I decided to use MLP Classifier.
+So, I decided to use Random forest Classifier because it is faster and less GPU expensive.

 ## Input Data Preparation filter_text():
 The input word (phrase) is lowered to lower case then spaces and punctuation marks are removed from it.